 Taizé Community

-The Taizé Community
+The Community of Taizé

 Taizé is not a monastery in the traditional sense.
-The brothers do not take perpetual vows; they belong to different churches and retain their denominational identities.
+The brothers do not take lifelong vows; they belong to different churches and retain their confessional identity.
 Nevertheless, they strive for visible unity.
-For Brother Roger, this unity was not a theological theory, but a spiritual need: "We want to be a reflection of the undivided Church."
-For " Can Christians speak of love as long as they are not united in a visible community?"
+For Frère Roger, this unity was not a theological theory but a spiritual need: “We want to be a reflection of the undivided Church.”
+For “Can Christians speak of love as long as they are not united in a visible community?”

-Spirituality in simplicity
+Spirituality in Simplicity

 www.logo-buch.de/logo-aktiv/wissensbibliothek/christliches-lexikon/taize